What is chronic pain?

 Chronic pain can be exhausting – both emotionally and physically.
 It can impact your day-to-day activities, working life, social life, and family life.
 If you’re experiencing chronic pain, don’t lose hope.
 There are many steps you can take to manage and improve your pain.
 Many people with chronic pain do get better and go on to lead normal, active lives.

-What will my GP do now?
+What will my GP do now about my chronic pain?

 Your GP will work with you to identify the reason for your pain and help you start treatment.
 Your GP will also develop your pain management plan.